This is an accordion element with a series of buttons that open and close related content panels.

 Absentee Voting

 You are still able to vote while on your program through an absentee ballot.
 UW’s Voter Information page will give information on absentee voting in Wisconsin, as well as get links to information for absentee voting in your home state.
-Note all deadlines so that you can get your absentee ballot submitted in time.
+Note all deadlines to submit your absentee ballot in time.

 Subletting Resources